 Food and drink

-Overall, this beautiful town is all about peace and tranquillity.
+Overall, this beautiful town is all about peace and tranquillity, but there's plenty of things to do and see in Looe too!
 Relax down on the summer sand or tred the coastal trails on bracing winter walks, drop by family-friendly attractions dotted along the south Cornish coast, then grab a bag of fish and chips from one of the local eateries before enjoying them back at your cosy cottage or down by the seafront.

 Besides its fishing heritage, Looe has been a popular tourist destination since Victorian times.
 The east and west areas of the town sit either side of the River Looe and are connected via a bridge, and the pretty beach that draws many holidaymakers is East Looe Beach.
 There are a couple of galleries and independent gift shops for you to peruse; ensure you try out a dish of the locally-caught fish at one of the restaurants, pubs or chippies that can be found across this foodie destination.

 The beaches in Looe: